melvinrajendran/Convertify/README.md

 Convertify is a web application that enables Spotify users to easily convert their playlists between explicit and clean.
 The application is built using the Spotify Web API, which grants read/write access to users' profile information and playlists upon authentication.
 In addition, it uses an Express server to handle API requests and serve the files for the front-end, which uses React, responsive React Bootstrap components, and React Router for client-side routing.

-NOTE: Convertify is pending a quota extension from Spotify, meaning that Spotify users will be unable to log into the application.
+NOTE: Convertify is awaiting a quota extension from Spotify, meaning that users will be unable to log into the application now.
 It should be approved within 2-6 weeks.
 Thank you for your patience!

 ## Background